 Find Out the Names of the Panel Members.

 Quite often interview panels are being pulled together at the last minute.
 So checking a couple of days beforehand is usually the best time to be able to find out their names.
-I think this is one of the most important questions to be asking as it is very difficult, if not impossible, to remember the names of interviewers if you are just introduced to them during the interview.
+I think this is one of the most important questions to be asked as it is very difficult, if not impossible, to remember the names of interviewers if you are just introduced to them during the interview.

 Find out the position of each panel member and do your research on them.
 What is their role, profession, and what are their interests?
 This will help you to tailor your question responses effectively.